Guide to student broadband

 For students heading off to university for the first time, trying to balance living alone while studying can be tricky.
 Between socialising and making new friends, the practical considerations of moving away from home are usually put to one side.

 Researching the wide range of student broadband available can be daunting.
-Most students who live in halls of residence during their first year can avoid this, if their internet connection is included as part of their accommodation.
+Those who live in halls of residence during their first year can avoid this, so check whether your internet connection is included as part of your accommodation.

 Moving into a shared house, however, can mean negotiating a minefield of broadband deals with housemates, budgets and internet habits to consider.

 There are broadband deals specifically tailored for students, allowing you to take out shorter contracts with more flexibility, but is this the right option for you?

 Contract length for students

 Before you search for the right broadband package, have an honest conversation with your housemates about how the bill - along with your other outgoings - will be paid.